rembish/python-google-places/README.rst

                         using a location sensor (default False)

             types    -- An optional list of types, restricting the results to Places (default [])

+      autocomplete(query, **kwargs)
+        Returns googleplaces.GooglePlacesAutocompleteResult
+          query -- The text string on which to search.
+          kwargs:
+            language -- The language in which to return results (default lang.ENGLISH) country  -- Restricts your results to places within country (default None - no restrictions).
+                        Country should be in ISO 3166-1 Alpha-2 form lat_lng  -- The point around which you wish to retrieve Place information.
+                        A dict containing the following keys: lat, lng (default None)
+            radius   -- The radius (in meters) around the location/lat_lng to restrict the search to.
+The maximum is 50000 meters.
+                        (default 3200)
+            sensor   -- Indicates whether or not the Place request came from a device using a location sensor (default False). types    -- The types of Place results to return. (default None - any results) May contain next values: types.TYPE_GEOCODE, types.TYPE_ESTABLISHMENT,
+                        types.TYPE_REGIONS, types.TYPE_CITIES

       get_place(reference)